YuzukiHD/YuzukiLOHCC-PRO/README.md

 ## Flash Firmware

-Use an EEPROM flasher to flash the firmware before soldering.
+Use an SPI NOR flasher to flash the firmware to the NOR Flash before soldering.

+(Only one SPi NOR of `U4` or `U8` needs to be installed, adding two pads are drawn to be compatible with different types of materials)

 ![eeprom](Bitmap/EEPROM.png)